Partnering with CNDC means you can focus on your vision, programs, services, and attracting the right support.

 A: CNDC acts as the 501(c)(3) tax-exempt umbrella for each project it sponsors.
 For more information on fiscal sponsorship and our specific services, download this resource.
 We primarily offer comprehensive (or direct project model) fiscal sponsorship.
 Partner projects of CNDC become part of our tax-exempt and corporate structure.
 On a case-by-case basis, we also offer other models of fiscal sponsorship.

-A: Project is the term we use for the partner charitable organizations that we fiscally sponsor.
+A: Partner project is the term we use for the partner charitable organizations that we fiscally sponsor.

 A: There are additional costs for some items (e.g., some legal services), but there is not a separation fee.
 There is also a small, shared fee associated with general liability insurance coverage.